King James Version: Copyright status

-The Authorized Version is in the public domain in most of the world.
+The Authorised Version is in the public domain in most of the world.
 In the United Kingdom, the right to print, publish and distribute it is a royal prerogative, and the Crown licenses publishers to reproduce it under letters patent.
 In England, Wales, and Northern Ireland, the letters patent are held by the King's Printer; in Scotland, they are held by the Scottish Bible Board.
 The office of the King's Printer has been associated with the right to reproduce the Bible for centuries, the earliest known reference coming in 1577.

 In the 18th century, all surviving interests in the monopoly were bought out by John Baskett.
 The Baskett rights descended through a number of printers and, in England, Wales and Northern Ireland, the King's Printer is now Cambridge University Press, which inherited the right when they took over the firm of Eyre & Spottiswoode in 1990.

-Other royal charters of similar antiquity grant Cambridge University Press and Oxford University Press the right to produce the Authorized Version independently of the King's Printer.
+Other royal charters of similar antiquity grant Cambridge University Press and Oxford University Press the right to produce the Authorised Version independently of the King's Printer.
 In Scotland, the Authorized Version is published by Collins under licence from the Scottish Bible Board.
-The terms of the letters patent prohibit any other than the holders, or those authorized by the holders, from printing, publishing or importing the Authorized Version into the United Kingdom.
-The protection that the Authorized Version, and also the Book of Common Prayer, enjoy is the last remnant of the time when the Crown held a monopoly over all printing and publishing in the United Kingdom.
+The terms of the letters patent prohibit any other than the holders, or those authorised by the holders, from printing, publishing or importing the Authorised Version into the United Kingdom.
+The protection that the Authorised Version, and also the Book of Common Prayer, enjoy is the last remnant of the time when the Crown held a monopoly over all printing and publishing in the United Kingdom.

-Although Crown Copyright usually expires 50 years after publication, Section 171(b) of the Copyright, Designs and Patents Act 1988 made an exception for 'any right or privilege of the Crown' not written in an act of parliament, thus preserving the rights of the Crown under the unwritten royal prerogative.
+Although Crown Copyright usually expires 50 years after publication, Section 171(b) of the Copyright, Designs and Patents Act 1988 made an exception for "any right or privilege of the Crown" not written in an act of parliament, thus preserving the rights of the Crown under the unwritten royal prerogative.